Munich, Germany

 Is there a lot of diversity?
 Are people in Munich accepting of differences?

 "Munich is not a cosmopolitan town like say Berlin or London.
 Munich attracts a lot of high-tech people, as a result, there is racial diversity, but not culturally diverse.
 Munich is liberallly run (SPD), but Bavaria is conservative (CSU/CDU).
-I am a person of color and feel comfortable and welcome here," remarked one expat living in Munich, Germany.
+I am a person of color and feel comfortable and welcome here," explained one expat living in Munich, Germany.

 Get Quote